devcircus/actions/README.md

 ![Bright Components](https://s3.us-east-2.amazonaws.com/bright-components/bc_large.png "Bright Components")

+### Disclaimer
+The packages under the BrightComponents namespace are basically a way for me to avoid copy/pasting simple functionality that I like in all of my projects.
+There's nothing groundbreaking here, just a little extra functionality for form requests, controllers, custom rules, services, etc.

 Invokable actions are a clean, slim alternative to classic MVC controllers.
 The general idea is based on the "A" in [ADR - Action Domain Responder](http://paul-m-jones.com/archives/5970), by [Paul M. Jones](https://twitter.com/pmjones).

 For example, instead of a CommentController, with the usual methods like "Create", "Store", "Show", "Edit", etc, we'll create "actions" that have a single responsibility.
 Dependencies can be injected via the constructor, or on the action method itself.
 By default, we'll use the magic "__invoke" method, however, this can be customized: